survivejs/react-book/manuscript/03_webpack_and_react.md

 }
 ```

 Try executing `npm start` again and modifying the component.
 Note what doesn't happen this time.
 There's no flash!
 It might take a while to sink in, but in practice, this is a powerful feature.
-Small things such as this add up and make you more effective.
+Small things like this add up and make you more productive.

 Note that Babel determines the value of `env` like this: